 • Lengthening your air conditioner’s life span

-A dirty air filter can reduce airflow, make the coil very cold and cause it to freeze.
-As the coil melts, it can make the drain pan overflow.
-We recommend inspecting your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.
+A dirty air filter can restrict airflow, make the coil extremely cold and freeze it.
+As the coil melts, it can overwhelm the drain pan.
+We recommend inspecting your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.

-If this doesn’t fix the issue, your drain pan may be rusty or have a malfunctioning condensate pump.
-Replacing your pan or pump requires a professional, so contact us at 803-265-4208 for assistance.
+If this doesn’t fix the problem, your drain pan may be rusty or have a malfunctioning condensate pump.
+Replacing your pan or pump requires a pro, so contact us at 803-265-4208 for help.

 Why Is My Air Conditioner Leaking Freon?

-Your air conditioner relies on coolant to move heat.
-If your air conditioner was installed before 2011, it probably has R-22 Freon.
-Over time, chemicals in Freon can eat through metal and create leaks.
+Your air conditioner relies on coolant to transfer heat.
+If your air conditioner was put in before 2011, it likely has R-22 Freon.
+Over time, chemicals in Freon can eat away at metal and cause leaks.

 • Sweet smell near the air conditioner